 Follow the trail to the Malamute (the one that heads around the left side) and it ends right atop the Stooge Wall.
 Four single rope raps lead down to the belay platform above Old Style.
 You need to trend climber's left on the third rap.

 Standard rack but throw in some small micronuts or HB offsets for the seam.

 Last pitch on the 3-pitch Grub Street complex

 A great 3 pitch route (recently cleaned) can be done by linking Old Style/Cider Crack/Grub Street.
 Access is via rappel from bolts.

 From: Seattle, Wa.

 rating: 5.10c 6b 20 VII E2 5b

-the single pitch described here is the 1st pitch of Rosebud, a great pitch of the Grub street link-up.
+the single pitch described here sounds like the 1st pitch of Rosebud, a great pitch of the Grub street link-up.

 there are 3 bolts.

 But it could be the last pitch of Grub st. which is quite long.